Skip to main content

 stability4 negative mentions

-• The game is plagued by numerous bugs, including crashes and physics issues that detract from gameplay.
+• The game suffers from numerous bugs and technical issues including crashes, buggy physics, and unstable materials that detract from gameplay.

 • gameplay